An Esri ArcGIS Software Overview

 You hear little buzz about the Document Defragmenter or MXD Doctor.
 But these stand-alone tools are part of a fresh Esri ArcGIS software installation.

-You’re going to want to use these tools in several instances.
+For several instances, you’re going to want to use these tools.
 These two tools gives you the capability to reduce storage and fix broken links in Map Documents.

 Spatial Analyst Tools